 Cloudflare Zero Trust allows Home Assistant to gain additional security functionality, speed, and ease of use for free.
 My home’s IP address is hidden, I’m able to block countries I will not log in from, and there are no additional ports exposed on my home network.
 While Cloudflare has a slight learning curve, configuration is straightforward and easy to maintain.
 Finally, the Cloudflare add-on for Home Assistant is actively maintained, receiving regular updates.
 I’ve found this setup to be more than adequate for my household.

-If you have any additional questions, feel free to send me a DM on Twitter.
+If you have any additional questions, feel free to drop a comment below.